Went's Hardy Alocasia (Alocasia wentii) Indoor Care, Propagation and Problems

 Light Requirements

-Alocasia wentii grows best under bright indirect light (filtered light).
+Alocasia wentii grows best in bright indirect light (filtered light).
 Keep it away from direct sunlight as it can lead to brown sunscorch marks on the leaves.

 Turn the pot regularly to ensure that the plant receives light on all sides for even growth.

-Average warmth of 15-300C is ideal for Alocasia wentii.
+Alocasia wentii flourishes in an average warmth of 15-300C.
 Below 130C, the plant may drop all its leaves and go into dormancy stage.
 Keep it away from frost and drafts as it hates sudden changes in temperature.

 Potting Soil

-The best soil for Alocasia wentii should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Aroids potting mixes are ideal for Alocasias.
+The best soil for Alocasia wentii is a rich, well-draining soil to prevent it from getting soggy while providing the required nutrients.
+Most potting mixes designed for Aroids are ideal for these plants.

 Fertilizer

-Feed Alocasia wentii with a balanced, liquid fertilizer every 4 weeks during the growing period for lush growth.
-Withhold feeding in the cold season as the plant undergoes dormancy during this period and growth is minimal at this time.
+Feed Alocasia wentii with a balanced, liquid fertilizer every 4 weeks in spring and summer for lush growth.
+Withhold feeding in fall and winter as the plant undergoes dormancy during this period and growth is minimal at this time.

 Repotting